September 12, 2018

 A recent detour bridge project in BC’s Kootenay National Park really showcased the versatility of our Modular Panel Bridge systems.
 The bridge was originally ordered with a 100′ span, but the customer decided, after delivery, that it needed to be 110′.

-Bridge part of major Parks Canada infrastructure upgrade
+Bridge replacement part of major Parks Canada infrastructure upgrade

 Parks Canada and the federal government are spending $31.1 million on multiple infrastructure projects in Banff, Yoho and Kootenay National Parks, including this permanent bridge replacement located at Haffner Creek on Highway 93 South, near the Marble Canyon day use area.